ashleychen00/FBU_SimpleToDo/README.md

 The following **stretch** features are implemented:

-* [ ] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list
+* [x] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list

 The following **additional** features are implemented:

 * [x] Added an if-else statement in the onAddItem function to prevent empty items from taking up space in the list.
+* [x] Added an additional Toast saying "Good job!" when removing an item.

 ## Video Walkthrough